wenbo624/CSCI335Homework-Points2/README.md

 # CSCI335Homework-Points2
-This assigment creates a class named points2 which is a sequence of the 2D point.
+This assigment creates the class named points2 which is a sequence of the 2D point.

 To compile on terminal type: